- Search The Registry

 *Hattie Williams was born on this date in 1922.
 She was a Black humanitarian and educational activist.

 Hattie Belle Kay Williams was born and raised on South Lake Park Avenue in the Black Belt of Chicago, Illinois.
-Her great grandmother, Rachel was a slave who was owned by the Kay family in Anderson County.
+Her great-grandmother, Rachel, was a slave owned by the Kay family in Anderson County.
 South Carolina.
 Her grandfather was Lawrence Kay.
-In 1861 when he was eight years old he was valued in the Kay estate sale at $500.00.
+In 1861 when he was eight years old, he was valued in the Kay estate sale at $500.00.
 Rachel and her two younger children were valued at $1,000.
-William’s maternal grandparents, Preston and Lizzie Latimer were also from South Carolina.
+William’s maternal grandparents, Preston and Lizzie Latimer, were also from South Carolina.
 Her parents, Marion Kay and Hattie Belle Latimer Kay moved from South Carolina to Chicago in 1917.

 Her father was a dramatic tenor who toured the United States and Canada for fifteen years with the Dixie Melody Masters.
 He was also a member of the Hall Johnson Choir, which sang in the movie “Green Pastures.”
 He also sang solos in churches and civic concerts in Chicago.
-Williams had three older siblings: Lawrence, Alberta, Marion, and five younger siblings: Edwin, Jerome, Richard, Juilianne, and Azela.
+Williams had three older siblings: Lawrence, Alberta, Marion, and five younger siblings: Edwin, Jerome, Richard, Julianne, and Azela.
 They were a profoundly religious family.

 In 1964, Williams received the Eleanor Roosevelt Memorial Foundation Award and grant, giving the money to the Learning Center she had established in 1963.
 In 1965, she received the State of Illinois Governor’s Citation Award for Service to Youth and, in 1966, a Life Membership in the Illinois Congress of Parent-Teacher Associations.
 In 1966, while battling recurring brain tumors, she opened her home to the neighborhood through a food pantry, a clothes closet, GED and self-esteem classes, and other activities.